 - Refer to section 3.1 in Preliminaries for some general comments on convergence. - There are no examples of numerical calculations done by hand in this note.
 If you would like some, you can easily generate them yourself.
 Take one of the computer exercises, do your calculations by hand, if needed modify the code so that you get the output you want, run the code, and compare with the results you got by your pencil and paper calculation.
 2 Scalar equations In this section we discuss the solution of scalar equations.
 The techniques we will use are known from previous courses.
-When they are repeated here, it is because the techniques used to develope and analyse these methods can, at least in principle be extended to systems of equations.
+When they are repeated here, it is because the techniques used to develop and analyse these methods can, at least in principle be extended to systems of equations.
 We will also emphasise the error analysis of the methods.
-A scalar equation is given by $$f(x) = 0, (1)$$ where f is a continuous function defined on some interval [a, b].
+A scalar equation is given by $$f(x) = 0, (1)$$ where $f \in C[a, b]$ for some interval [a, b].
 A solution r of the equation is called a zero or a root of f.
-A nonlinear equation may have one, more than one or none roots.
+A nonlinear equation may have one, more than one or no roots.
 Example 1: Given the function $f(x) = x^3 + x^2 - 3x - 3$ on the interval [-2, 2].
 Plot the function on the interval, and locate possible roots.
-See example1 in nonlinear quations.py.
+See the function example1() in nonlinear equations.py.
 According to the plot, the function f has three real roots in the interval [-2, 2].
-The function can be rewritten as $$f(x) = x^{3} + x^{2} - 3x - 3 = (x+1)(x^{2} - 3).$$ Thus the roots of f are -1 and $\pm\sqrt{3}$ .
+The function can be rewritten as $$f(x) = x^3 + x^2 - 3x - 3 = (x+1)(x^2 - 3).$$ Thus the roots of f are -1 and $\pm\sqrt{3}$ .
 We will use this example as a test problem later on.
 2.1 Existence and uniqueness of solutions The following theorem is well known:

-Theorem 1: Existence and uniqueness of a solution. - If $f \in C[a, b]$ with f(a) and f(b) of opposite sign, there exist at least one $r \in (a, b)$ such that f(r) = 0. - The solution is unique if $f \in C^1[a, b]$ and f'(x) > 0 or f'(x) < 0 for all $x \in (a, b)$ .
+Theorem 1: Existence and uniqueness of a solution. - If $f \in C[a, b]$ with f(a) and f(b) of opposite sign, there exist at least one $r \in (a, b)$ such that f(r) = 0. - The solution is unique if $f \in C^1[a,b]$ and f'(x) > 0 or f'(x) < 0 for all $x \in (a,b)$ .
 The first condition guarantees that the graph of f will pass the x-axis at some point r, the second guarantees that the function is either strictly increasing or strictly decreasing.
-2.2 Bisection method The first part of the theorem can be used to construct the first, quite intuitive algorithm for solving scalar equations.
-Given an interval, check if f has a root in the interval, divide it in two, check in which of the two halfs the root is, and continue until a root is located with sufficient accuracy.
+We note that the condition that f(a) and f(b) are of opposite sign can be summarised in the condition that $f(a) \cdot f(b) < 0$ .
+3 Bisection method The first part of the theorem can be used to construct the first, quite intuitive algorithm for solving scalar equations.
+Given an interval, check if f has a root in the interval by comparing the signs of the function values at the end-points, divide it in two, check in which of the two halfs the root is, and continue until a root is located with sufficient accuracy.
 Bisection method.